matn7/CS-Notes/src/main/java/basic_java/stars/STARS.md

 ***

-## :star: How to generate stack overflow ?
+## :star: How to generate stack overflow?

 ```java
 public class StackOverflowException {